This guide describes how to set up, configure, and run the Vision AI Engine during a live match.

 Once downloaded, follow the prompts to install the components and restart NV Play Cricket for Windows.

-Vision AI Configuration
+Vision AI configuration

 On match day:

-• Open the Tools > Configuration > Vision AI tab and tick the Enable Vision AI Capture checkbox to activate Vision AI coding.
+4. Tick the Enable Vision AI Capture checkbox to activate Vision AI coding.

-• Set the Offset from Ball Release duration under Ball Clip Capture.
-This setting determines how many seconds before release the clip begins (e.g., 2 seconds).
+5. Set an Offset from Ball Release duration in the Ball Clip Capture section.
+This setting determines how many seconds before release the clip begins (e.g., -2 seconds).XXX

-In the example below, the chosen settings will generate 10 second ball clips, starting 2 seconds before the bowler releases the ball and finishing 8 seconds after that:
+6. Set a Clip Duration in the Ball Clip Capture section.
+This setting determines total length of the clip (e.g., 10 seconds between the start and end).
+In the example below, the settings chosen will generate 10 second ball clips, starting 2 seconds before the bowler releases the ball and finishing 8 seconds after that:

-• Click OK to save your settings.
+11. Click OK to save your settings.

-Vision AI Capture
+Vision AI capture

 When Vision AI detects the bowler approaching, the software will automatically transition to active mode as if Start Ball Clip had been clicked manually.
-Vision AI will apply its coding; however, the ball must still be ended manually by the Video Analyst.
+Vision AI will apply its coding; however, the ball must still be ended manually by the video analyst.

 Once Second Pass Processing is completed, Vision AI will return to Waiting for Capture, ready for the next ball.